 - Are you sentimentally attached to the item?
 Keeping certain things for sentimental reasons is fine, but don’t allow yourself to get attached to everything you have.

 Truthfully answering these questions will help you get clear on stuff you need and stuff you definitely don’t need.

 Why Does it Feel Like You Just Can’t Clear That Clutter?

 So, you have organizational systems in place and have made tidying up a routine, but for some reason you still have clutter.
-There are a few things that could be causing this.
-Simple things that are easy to overlook and cause clutter even after you’ve cleaned.
-Trust me, as a Professional Organizer I have seen it all and can help you pinpoint the cause.
+There are a few things that could be causing this, simple things that are easy to overlook and cause clutter even after you’ve cleaned.
+Trust me, as a Professional Organizer, I have seen it all and can help you pinpoint the cause.
 Do any of these 9 reasons strike a chord?

-- Everything in your house could be clean and tidy, but unraveling cables under tables or desks can just look unsightly.
+- Everything in your house may be clean and tidy, but unraveling cables under tables or desks can just look unsightly.
 Tie the cords and cables together with cable ties or use cable covers to keep the space under your furniture looking neat.